 What to Consider When Choosing an Insurance Company

-The buying public is inundated these days with advertisement and promotional material attempting to persuade them into a purchasing decision.
+The buying public is inundated these days with advertisements and promotional materials attempting to persuade them into a purchasing decision.
 The tactical approach usually takes some form of one of two common strategies – emotional appeal (including humor) and price.
 Some larger insurance companies have attempted to blend the two, especially using humor.
-But, realistically, the emotional component of the message is rarely relative to the product, especially when insurance is involved, so they are too often are left to advertising price.
+But, realistically, the emotional component of the message is rarely relative to the product, especially when insurance is involved, so they are too often left to advertising price.

 There are likely a variety of reasons that these marketing initiatives are perpetuated within the insurance industry, and they are likely backed by behavioral economics and consumer psychology studies.
-Nevertheless, the effect these campaigns often have, due to their messaging, is to convince the consumer that all insurance buying experiences are created equal.
+Nevertheless, the effect these campaigns often have, due to their messaging, is to convince the consumer that all insurance buying experiences are created equal, especially when it comes to choosing an insurance company.
 The only remaining differentiation?
 Price.

 Too many independent insurance agents have adopted this mentality, informing clientele of little more than the bottom line on the policy declarations page that reads “Annual Premium Due”.
-Losing sight of the added value you, as an insurance consumer, can receive by working with the right independent agency and buying coverage from the right insurance company may limit the benefits you can realize by buying an insurance product.
+Losing sight of the added value you, as an insurance consumer, can receive by choosing an insurance company that has your needs in mind, working with the right independent agency, and buying coverage from the right insurance company may limit the benefits you can realize by buying an insurance product.

 Experiences with insurance buying and product offerings can be vastly different depending on the company through which your coverage is written and the process your agent employs to write your policy.
-Here are a few things you may want to consider before buying your next insurance policy:
+Here are a few things you may want to consider before choosing an insurance company and buying your next insurance policy:

 1. Has the product I am buying been explained to me?